Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

 ----------

 There is no general color code for LED strips.
 Especially sometimes the color codes are against any agreements.
-In this example the :led-strip-black:`black` wire is 5V, :led-strip-green:`green` is clock, :led-strip-red:`red` is data and the :led-strip-blue:`blue` wire is ground.
+In this example the black wire is :led-strip-black:`5V`, green is :led-strip-green:`clock`, red is :led-strip-red:`data` and the blue wire is :led-strip-blue:`ground`.

 Connect clock and data of the first strip to the LED Strip Bricklet and connect ground of your power supply to it.
 Pay attention to connect the clock